Snowboarding: Magazines

 Snowboard magazines are integral in promoting the sport, although less so with the advent of the internet age.
 Photo incentives are written into many professional riders' sponsorship contracts giving professionals not only a publicity but a financial incentive to have a photo published in a magazine.
 Snowboard magazine staff travel with professional riders throughout the winter season and cover travel, contests, lifestyle, rider and company profiles, and product reviews.
 Snowboard magazines have recently made a push to expand their brands to the online market, and there has also been a growth in online-only publications.
-Popular magazines include Transworld Snowboarding (USA), Snowboarder Magazine (USA), Snowboard Magazine (USA), and Whitelines (UK).
+Popular magazines include Transworld Snowboarding (US), Snowboarder Magazine (US), Snowboard Magazine (US), and Whitelines (UK).

 Video games

 Snowboarding video games provide interactive entertainment on and off season.
 Most games for this genre have been made for consoles, such as the Xbox and PlayStation.
 A plethora of online casual snowboarding games also exist along with games for mobile phone.